-Verified Performance Tests Updated Apr 2026 · 2 recorded runs
+Verified Performance Tests Updated May 2026 · 2 recorded runs

 Mercedes-Benz 280 SL 0–60 Times

-The Mercedes-Benz 280 SL 0–60 times and quarter mile times below are from 2 recorded performance tests sourced from reputable automotive resources such as Car and Driver and Motor Trend and more.
+The Mercedes-Benz 280 SL 0–60 times and quarter-mile times below are from 2 recorded performance tests sourced from reputable automotive resources such as Car and Driver and Motor Trend and more.

-The fastest tested Mercedes-Benz 280 SL is the 1971 Mercedes-Benz 280 SL Roadster, which went from 0 to 60 mph in 8.6 seconds, reaching the ¼ mile in 16.80 seconds at 84.0 mph, according to Car and Driver.
+The fastest tested Mercedes-Benz 280 SL is the 1971 Mercedes-Benz 280 SL Roadster, which went from 0 to 60 mph in 8.60 seconds, reaching the ¼ mile in 16.80 seconds at 84.0 mph, according to Car and Driver.

-The slowest tested Mercedes-Benz 280 SL is the 1971 Mercedes-Benz 280 SL Roadster, which took 8.7 seconds to reach 60 mph, running the ¼ mile in 16.40 seconds at 82.8 mph, according to Motor Trend.
+The slowest tested Mercedes-Benz 280 SL is the 1971 Mercedes-Benz 280 SL Roadster, which took 8.70 seconds to reach 60 mph, running the ¼ mile in 16.40 seconds at 82.8 mph, according to Motor Trend.

-Out of all the Mercedes-Benz 280 SL tests in our database, the average 0–60 mph time is 8.65 seconds The average quarter mile time is 16.60 seconds at 83.40 mph.
+Out of all the Mercedes-Benz 280 SL tests in our database, the average 0–60 mph time is 8.65 seconds.
+The average quarter-mile time is 16.60 seconds at 83.40 mph.

-Fastest 0–60 8.6sec 1971 Roadster
+Fastest 0–60 8.60sec 1971 Roadster · stock

 Average 0–60 8.65sec Across 2 runs